ondbyte/orderbook/README.md

 program exits with `success` log

-## Usage
+### explaination

-example program where a order book begins with user A putting a limit sell order of 100 stocks at price 100 user B putting a limit sell order of 50 stocks at price 90
+example program where a order book begins with user A putting a limit sell order of 100 stocks at price 100 user B putting a limit sell order of 50 stocks at price 99

 user X putting a market buy order of 50 stocks at market price